Glen Massey: Mining village

 At its peak Glen Massey had a general store, butcher, post office (replacing Te Akatea in 1914), hall, church and a fire station.
 The medical association had 120 members in 1919 and 90 in 1920.

 A 1919 Board of Trade report described Glen Massey's poor housing, saying it, "is totally inadequate for the needs of the workers, and overcrowding exists.
 In one case, a miner, with his wife and five children, is living in a two-roomed cottage, and in another ease there are five persons (three children) living in two rooms.
 At least 10 roomy houses are required for immediate needs.
 The huts provided by the Waipa Company at present have no fire-places or water tanks, and both these necessary conveniences should be provided."

 The village also had a sawmill, brickworks and a pottery.
 The butcher closed in 1962, the store in 1967 and the post office in 1984.

 Roads

 By 1886 there was a route between Waingaro Landing on the Raglan Harbour and Ngāruawāhia via the Waingaro Hot Springs.
 In 1888 it was still only a bridle track and the settlers were asking for government employment on the roads.
 By 1929 it was said to be in "fair order" and metalled.
 Road improvement is being carried out. relief work on the road. inspected by minister.
-The road from Ngāruawāhia to Te Akau was sealed by 1976.
+The road from Ngāruawāhia to Te Ākau was sealed by 1976.